OrbitX-Space/DestroyerX/README.md

 ## How to fix your PC:

-**Since there is nooooo way you are getting your data back afer ruining your PC**, you may need to install a **fresh copy of Windows** into your PC.
+**Since there is nooooo way you are getting your data back afer ruining your PC**, you may need to install a **fresh copy of Windows**.

 → Another way to try this tool is to use it in a **VirtualMachine**.
 Using it in your VM is the safest way to try, as it works in a seperate environment but not into your native Windows & hence the tool won't be harming any of your data or the PC itself.
 Learn more about "how VMs work?" [here.](https://www.vmware.com/in/topics/glossary/content/virtual-machine.html#:~:text=How%20do%20virtual%20machines%20work,disk%20file%20and%20configuration%20file.)